Advice to improve your legal writing can sound flippant. How often have you heard “rules” like these?

 And how often have you rolled your eyes in response?
 Nearly every time.

-So how can a novice writer implement this seemingly circular advice to become a good legal writer?
+So how can a novice writer implement this seemingly circular advice to become a strong legal writer?

 Becoming a strong writer is a process.
 It’s never too late—or early—to start.
-For instant impact, start using WordRake and PerfectIt.
-Then follow these five practical steps to transform your writing over time.
+For immediate impact, use WordRake.
+Then follow these 10 practical steps to transform your writing over time:

 1. Read novels known for being concise